 An Emmy Award-winning journalist, Chang quickly gained the respect of her colleagues as a hard worker and tenacious reporter.
 She has covered a number of memorable stories that have garnered national attention, including the murder manhunt for ex-LAPD officer Christopher Dorner.
 She has also been recognized for her coverage of the OJ Simpson robbery case and her award-winning coverage of Nevada's hard-hit economy.
 Chang also conducted one of Barack Obama’s last interviews before he won the 2008 presidential election.

 Chang is passionate about the diversity and culture in Southern California and believes that many of the most intriguing stories come out of such communities.
 She feels responsible for reporting timely and accurate news and is privileged to be in a position to deliver information that has an impact on viewers.

 While she loves the adrenaline of breaking news, Chang has a passion for stories that tug at the heart strings.
 Some of her favorite pieces involve humble people who do great things for others and never seek attention for their kindness and generosity.

-While not working, Chang enjoys yoga and working out, which helps balance her appetite for delicious foods.
+While not working, Chang enjoys spending time with family and friends, which usually includes eating a good meal.
 She is grateful to be back in Los Angeles after 10 years and values spending more time with her family who also lives in the area.

-Fluent in both Mandarin and Spanish, Chang is a member of the Asian American Journalists Association, a non-profit organization that encourages professionals to consider careers in journalism and news management.
-Chang graduated from Whitney High School in Cerritos, CA, and received her B.A. from the University of California, Los Angeles.
+Chang is fluent in Mandarin and continues to improve her Spanish on the job.
+She is a member of the Asian American Journalists Association, a non-profit organization that encourages professionals to consider careers in journalism and news management.
+Chang graduated from Whitney High School in Cerritos, CA, and received her B.A. in Sociology and Asian American Studies from the University of California, Los Angeles.